 Once again though, you’ll want to avoid any clutter on your surface, so choose one or two items carefully rather than ten or twenty.
 Overkill is the fastest way to put paid to that luxury feel you’re striving to create.
 Allow space of 35-40cm between your coffee table and any surrounding seating to ensure that you and your guests can move in and out with ease.

 The rug itself is another key consideration, and can make or break the feel of any opulent room.
 Pick a large one which will allow all guests to have their feet on it while seated and create a grand overall feel.
 In our opinion, the bigger the better – particularly if you have wooden floors.
 If, however, yours are carpeted, then be careful to avoid clashing patterns and colours, which could ruin the aesthetic.

 Once you’ve nailed down the essentials, it’s time to have some fun – this is the time to pick out your accessories and room accents to add a bit of life and individuality.

 Depending on your taste and the style of room you’ve opted for, this might include large pieces of thought-provoking art to hang on the walls, big, free-standing plants arranged around the fireplace or some cushions, throws and blankets in complementary colours arranged strategically on sofas and seating to add interest and warmth.

+This could also provide you with the opportunity to showcase your passions by including items such as the latest sound systems, cinema style screens or even wondrous musical instruments like Shigeru pianos to delight your guests with.
 There are no hard and fast rules here, other than keeping your space relatively minimalistic and maintaining tidiness at all times to retain that luxury feel.